The axolotl is a kind of salamander, also known as Mexican Walking Fish, because it looks and acts like one.

 Mata Mata Turtle

-- Weirdness: Mata mata turtles barely leave water: they only do it to lay eggs.
+- Weirdness: The mata mata barely leaves the water: they only do it to lay eggs.

-- Superpower: Mata mata turtles don’t hunt and just wait for their dinner to come close to them, and then open their mouth to create a vacuum.
+- Superpower: These turtles don't hunt.
+They just wait for their dinner to come close and then open their mouths to create a vacuum.

 - Status: Least concern.
 But they may become your concern if you meet one!